jackaltx/monitoring/README.md

 A comprehensive monitoring solution that integrates metrics and log collection using Telegraf, InfluxDB, Alloy, and Loki.
 This collection provides roles for deploying both logging and metrics collection infrastructure.

-## What is softi ?
+## What is solti ?

-Systems Oriented Laboratory Testing & Integration (softi) is a suite of ansible collections that can be used to define and test a networked laboratory you would find in most small labs.
+Systems Oriented Laboratory Testing & Integration (solti) is a suite of ansible collections that can be used to define and test a networked laboratory you would find in most small labs.
 Entropy is real.
 The project emphasizes methodical testing, system behavior analysis, and component integration.